 When you have delinquent accounts (any account that is past due), you get a negative mark on your credit report and that is going to cause a big drop on your credit score.

-Speak to the creditors and set up a payment arrangement, so that they see that you are trying to be responsible and get your finances in order.
+Speak to the companies that you owe money, and set up a payment arrangement, so that they see that you are getting your finances in order.
 This is going to encourage them to assist you with your efforts to follow a plan to pay off the debt.

 Pay in a Timely Manner in Order to Quickly Repair Your Credit

 As much as 35% of your credit score is based on your repayment history.
-If you have late payments they will be reported to the credit bureaus and that will lower your credit score.
+If you have late payments (even one day late) they will be reported to the credit bureaus and that will lower your credit score.

-To prevent this, set up a personal budget and set aside money to pay your creditors on time.
+To prevent this, set up a personal budget and set aside money to pay all of your creditors on time.

 Start making smaller payments a few times a month so that the total payment is done in a timely manner and in full.